-With adrenaline pumping through my body and the cold Icelandic air brushing past my cheeks…I stepped onto the giant sparkling glacier rock at Skaftafell.
+With adrenaline pumping through my veins and the cold Icelandic air brushing past my cheeks…I stepped onto the giant sparkling glacier rock at Skaftafell.

-No photos or videos would ever do justice to the Icelandic magic that sparkled under the soft and low-hanging winter sun at the enchanted Jökulsárlón Glacier Lake and Diamond Beach.
+No photos or videos would ever do justice to the Icelandic magic that sparkled under the soft and low-hanging winter sun – that morning at the enchanted Jökulsárlón Glacier Lake and Diamond Beach.

 It’s breathtaking.
 It’s magical.
 It’s out of this world.